A Cry of Compassion…July 23rd

 The Shadow that Never Fades Away…May 10th

-When someone has successfully served in a position for years as a teacher, a coach, a shadowpreacher or politician, you might hear the phrase, ‘it will be hard to fill their shoes.’
+When someone has successfully served in a position for years as a teacher, a coach, a preacher or politician, you might hear the phrase, ‘it will be hard to fill their shoes.’
 Still others might say that they, ‘cast a long shadow.’
 For either phrase the interpretation is the same, they will be hard to replace.
 But as time passes by, and the dust of time begins to settle, the world begins to forget who was wearing what shoes and who is casting the shadows.

 And as you think about it, shoes eventually wear out and shadows soon fade away.
 Some serve for years sacrificing and giving their all, only to be forgotten.
 Could there possibly be someone whose shoes can’t be filled?
 Can we look long enough and far enough to find a shadow that is seen for generations yet to come?
 Join us Sunday morning as we consider the shadow a mother casts.
 Could this be ‘the shadow that never fades away?’